ngrok/webhooks.fyi/src/pages/index.md

 description: In the last 6 months, we integrated webhooks for 100 different systems.
 This website shows the good, the bad, and the ugly plus our learnings on webhook security.
 ---

-Webhooks are a simple and powerful way for services to notify relevant events.
-While webhooks are universal, their security implementations vary in complexity, how to use it, and the risks associated.
+Webhooks are a simple and powerful way for services to notify other systems of relevant events.
+While webhooks are universal in concept, their security implementations vary in complexity and effectiveness.

-Webhooks.fyi documents the different webhook security approaches used by services, alongside best practices for implementing better webhook security as a provider and as a consumer.
+Webhooks.fyi is a survey of numerous webhook security approaches, explanations of each, and a set of recommendations for implementing better webhook security both as a provider and as a consumer.

 ## What should you expect to find?